At You First Dental

-It may be your TMJ.
-TMJ is short for the temporomandibular joint, but the acronym is often used to indicate Temporomandibular Joint Disorder, or sometimes TMJ Syndrome.
+TMJ is short for the TemporoMandibular Joint, but the acronym is often used to indicate Temporomandibular Joint Disorder, or sometimes TMJ Syndrome.

-TMJ Disorder has a number of known causes, ranging from repetitive strain injury, a sports induced injury, whiplash from a vehicle accident, dental work and implant dentistry.
+TMJ Disorder has a number of known causes, ranging from repetitive strain, injury, a sports induced injury, whiplash from a vehicle accident, dental work and implant dentistry.
 Mental stress or a trauma can also cause TMJ problems.
-Many woman experience TMJ related issues post partum as well.
+Many women experience TMJ related issues post partum as well.

 The muscles surrounding the jaw can become tight, which causes pain throughout the head and neck.
-It is difficult to open the jaw with a smooth action and the movement of the jaw becomes restricted.
+It is difficult to open the jaw with a smooth action and the movement of the jaw can become restricted.

 Clicking and popping also takes place when a person inflicted with TMJ pain tries to move his or her jaw.
 Accompanied with the jaw problems are headaches and migraines, teeth grinding at night and clenching during the day.

-Symptoms of TMJ Disorder are often carried a long way from the joint itself throughout the system of nerves in the head, so a victim feel TMJ related symptoms in other places, such as;
+Symptoms of TMJ Disorder are often carried a long way from the joint itself throughout the system of nerves in the head, so a TMJ patient may feel TMJ related symptoms in other places, such as;

 None of these symptoms are easy to live with, especially if they are chronic, but there are some solutions available to help with your problem.
-We can offer you consultation here at You First Dental in Airdrie, along with some treatment options.
+We can offer you TMJ Pain Care at You First Dental in Airdrie, along with some treatment options.

-Once you have taken the step to seek treatment, you are on the path to finding a treatment option for your TMJ.
+Once you have taken the step to seek treatment, you are on the path to finding a treatment option for your TMJ Disorder.

-At the consultation, a full examination will take place and your prior medical history will be consulted as well.
-If it is found that your TMJ is misaligned which is causing tightness in the joint and associated pain, our You First Dental dentist will assess the correct position of your jaw by using relaxation techniques to relax your TMJ.
+When you schedule a consultation at our TMJ Practice in Airdrie, a full examination will take place and your prior medical history will be consulted as well.
+If it is found that your TMJ is misaligned which is causing tightness in the joint and associated pain, our You First Dental TMJ dentist will assess the correct position of your jaw by using relaxation techniques to relax your TMJ.